learnwithtechdrops/python/README.md

 # python
-This repo has individual folders for different usecases testing the first usecase with port 5000
+This repo has individual folders for different usecases testing the first usecase with container port 5000